1991 (Unit 1) / 1993 (Unit 2)

-By 2025 it is estimated about one third of the country's nuclear plants will have been in operation for 40 years.
+By 2025 it is estimated about one-third of the country’s nuclear plants will have been in operation for 40 years.

 Framatome’s reactor design was changed for the N4 series to allow the rise in output from 1,300 to 1,450MW (net).
 Its steam generator included tubes made of Inconel 690 to improve corrosion resistance.
 The number of fuel assemblies was raised from 193 to 205.
 Each fuel assembly comprises 264 fuel rods 4.26m in length.

-The 23cm thick cast steel reactor vessel provides the first level of nuclear containment.
-This is then encased in a three-layer structure comprising, 1.2m of concrete, a 50cm compressed air gap and finally 60cm of reinforced concrete.
+The 23cm-thick cast steel reactor vessel provides the first level of nuclear containment.
+This is then encased in a three-layer structure comprising 1.2m of concrete, a 50cm compressed air gap and finally 60cm of reinforced concrete.
 Reactor shutdown takes 2.15 seconds.

 GEC Alsthom NV won the contract to supply 1,500MW Arabelle turbine generators for the Civaux nuclear power station and they were built at the GEC Alsthom facility in Belfort, France.
 The Arabelle turbines for the N4 series are immense: the length of each unit is 51.2m, the width 12.8m, and the weight 2,810t.

-But despite their size they are 12% lighter, shorter by 7m, more compact and more powerful than those supplied to EDF for earlier projects.
-Following the 1998 test period the new Arabelle turbines were modified to remedy problems encountered with blade damage.
+But despite their size, they are 12% lighter, shorter by 7m, more compact and more powerful than those supplied to EDF for earlier projects.
+Following the 1998 test period, the new Arabelle turbines were modified to remedy problems encountered with blade damage.

-Anglo-French Sema Group won the long term contract for N4 series command and control systems, reportedly worth some $200m.
+Anglo-French Sema Group won the long-term contract for N4 series command and control systems, reportedly worth some $200m.
 The Sema N4 systems include a database containing fifteen years (about 600 reactor years) of operating data from all EdF nuclear plants.
-The control room power supply is firstly derived from the station itself but can be backed up in case of emergency from the grid or directly from local hydro plant.
+The control room power supply is firstly derived from the station itself but can be backed up in case of emergency from the grid or directly from the local hydro plant.

-In extreme emergency there are stand-by generator sets.
+In extreme emergencies, there are stand-by generator sets.
 The Sema supply contract included an N4 simulator for training.
 The N4 system forms the base of control research for the future Franco-German reactor and Sema is likely to benefit from further nuclear plant control systems in the next series.

 The new generation Civaux reactors have a greater dependence on computer control than older systems.
 EDF had met a 1 July 1999 deadline for satisfying the regulatory authorities that French reactors are safe to run over the new year.
 Civaux 2 computers were advanced to 1 January 2000 and no anomalies occurred.
-As in other reactors fundamental safety systems are not dependent on computers and are not susceptible to Y2K problems.
+As in other reactors, fundamental safety systems are not dependent on computers and are not susceptible to Y2K problems.

-Civaux-1 reactor was shut down in May 1998 following a leak of primary coolant from a pipe in the residual heat removal (RHR) bypass system.
+The Civaux-1 reactor was shut down in May 1998 following a leak of primary coolant from a pipe in the residual heat removal (RHR) bypass system.
 Cracks in welded joints were discovered in a pipework elbow.

 The cracks were clearly the result of thermal fatigue caused by the turbulent mixing of hot and cold flows just upstream of the elbow.
 The RHR pipework has now been redesigned and replaced at all four of EdF’s N4 units.
 RHR pump bypass lines with signs of thermal crackling were also replaced.